solidsystems/wp-qr-trackr/docs/development/README.dev.md

 # QR Trackr Plugin Template (Development)

 A modern, production-ready WordPress plugin template—featuring QR Trackr as an example.
 This version of the documentation is focused on local development, debugging, and contributing.
+The philosophy is security-first, standards-driven, with clean URLs and native redirects, local asset bundling, and Docker control scripts for everything.

 ## Table of Contents
 1. Project Overview